-Robert and I have been traveling in our RV for almost two years, however, we started our journey in Raleigh, and have been back here for a number months.
+Robert and I have been traveling in our RV for almost two years, however, we started our journey in Raleigh, and have been back here for a number of months.
 (OK – there have been a few side-jaunts to other states and Canada.)
 We’re both writers, and Rob speaks to business leaders about values and does consulting work, so a life on the road has worked for us.
 So far we are still friends, even though our living space is 282 square feet.

 But, where is home?
 Right now, our RV is parked in Raleigh, NC, and our adult kids live here (along with our first grandboy), so I guess this is our hometown.
-Let me share some basic facts about Raleigh, NC first, before I delve into some of our favorite spots around this city.
+Let me share some basic facts about Raleigh, NC first before I delve into some of our favorite spots around this city.

-Raleigh is the capital of North Carolina – a south eastern coastal state in the USA, and the city is two hours (more or less) from the Atlantic Ocean and two hours from the Appalachian Mountains, by car.
+Raleigh is the capital of North Carolina – a southeastern coastal state in the USA, and the city is two hours (more or less) from the Atlantic Ocean and two hours from the Appalachian Mountains, by car.

 Raleigh, NC is known as the “City of Oaks”, because… you guessed it, there are a lot of oak trees.
-But not only oaks, Raleigh is a hugely forested city with all kinds of deciduous and coniferous trees.
+But not only oaks, but Raleigh is also a hugely forested city with all kinds of deciduous and coniferous trees.
 When driving on the highways, it’s sometimes hard to realize you’re in the middle of a city, as houses and shops are hidden behind trees.

 Raleigh is rural at heart.
-Though it’s a state capital, home of more than 10 post-secondary institutions, global businesses, and world class entertainment and restaurants, Raleigh is very rural in character.
-You’re never less than a short drive from farmers’ fields, forests and outdoor walking/biking opportunities.
+Though it’s a state capital, home of more than 10 post-secondary institutions, global businesses, and world-class entertainment and restaurants, Raleigh is very rural in character.
+You’re never less than a short drive from farmers’ fields, forests, and outdoor walking/biking opportunities.
 Raleigh is very kid-friendly, with lots of parks, museums, and family-friendly events.

-Robert and I have been married more than 30 years, and we’ve traveled all over North America, including Canada from coast to coast.
+Robert and I have been married for more than 30 years, and we’ve traveled all over North America, including Canada from coast to coast.
 We love to learn and discover new things.
 Raleigh, NC provides many opportunities to learn and discover, so let me tell you about some of our favorite spots.

 Biking, Walking and Hiking in Raleigh, NC

 One of the prettiest trails in Raleigh, NC is the Neuse River Greenway.
 It’s a 28-mile, 10-foot wide, asphalt paved walkway, spanning a few river crossings, and following the Neuse River.
-It’s the longest greenway in North Carolina, and enjoyed by hikers, bikers and walkers alike.
+It’s the longest greenway in North Carolina and enjoyed by hikers, bikers, and walkers alike.
 At various points, there are places to launch canoes, so it’s a river-lovers paradise also.

 It’s February in North Carolina right now, so the trees don’t have their leaves – just imagine this trail all shaded and pretty in the spring/summer and the color of the leaves in the fall…

-Another great place for hiking in Raleigh, NC is in William B Umstead Park.
+Another great place for hiking in Raleigh, NC is William B Umstead Park.
 This park is a nature-lovers paradise, with 22 miles of hiking trails, bridle paths for riding your horse, off-road biking trails, and several lakes to fish, and canoe.
-There are camping sites for tents and trailers (no water or electric), and picnic shelters with huge stone fireplaces for an afternoon with friends and dogs.
+There are camping sites for tents and trailers (no water or electricity), and picnic shelters with huge stone fireplaces for an afternoon with friends and dogs.